axethor512/axethor512/README.md

 I also love to take part in various Datascience Hackathons on platforms like Kaggle, Analytics Vidhya and MachineHack.

 Skills:
-Market Research
+Market Research,
-Python
+Python,
-Exploratory Data Analysis
+Exploratory Data Analysis,
-Machine Learning
+Machine Learning,
 Data Visualisation